Fifth Annual Summer Institute

 Friday, June 20, is a stand-alone event for full- and single-day participants.
 Single-day participants registered to attend on Friday are welcome to attend Thursday afternoon workshops at no charge.
 Dallas-area participants should register through the Faith Inclusion Network of Dallas.
 Email Julie Chapman for information and to register.

 Each day, plenary speakers and workshop leaders will unpack the theme.
 In addition, each afternoon there will be at least three one-time workshops offered, likely one two-hour workshop and two one-hour workshops.
 Three four-day courses will be offered, including the Ph.D.
-Symposium.
+Seminar.

 Pre-Register by May 1